Adding Underfloor Insulation The Right Way.

 What Can Go Wrong With Underfloor Insulation?

-• You spend a lot of time and money installing underfloor insulation incorrectly only to have it do very little because it has gaps around it negating the insulation properties.
+• You spend a lot of time and money installing underfloor insulation incorrectly, only to have it do very little because it has gaps around it, hugely negating the insulation properties of the floor!

-• You install the wrong type of insulation that is incapable of absorbing and then releasing water vapour or you don’t install the correct barrier products and sealing tapes.
+• You install the wrong type of insulation that absorbs water vapour but then struggles to release it.
+Or you don’t install the correct barrier products and sealing tapes.

-So if you’re going to go to the hassle and expense of lifting all your floor boards and adding underfloor insulation, then surely it makes sense to do it correctly first time!
+If you’re going to go to the hassle and expense of lifting your floor boards and adding underfloor insulation, then surely it makes sense to do it correctly first time!

-How do we Typically Add Insulation to Suspended Timber Floors?
+How have we Traditionally Added Insulation to Suspended Timber Floors?

 Other Examples of Incorrect Ways to Insulate Suspended Timber Floors:

-Some of the most common ways I see insulation installed below suspended timber floors in older properties may initially sound correct, but in reality aren’t that effective and can lead to other issues:
+The next most common way I see insulation installed below suspended timber floors in older properties may also initially sound correct, but in reality it can lead to issues:

-• Rigid Insulation boards (closed cell foil backed insulation sheets) cut and laid between the floor joists - the theory behind this sounds plausible, however floor joists in older properties don’t always run straight and so cutting the boards to fit tightly between the floor joists is a major pain, and if they’re not a tight fit the insulation won’t be efficient.
+• Rigid Insulation boards (PIR Boards).
+These foil backed insulation sheets are cut and laid between the floor joists - the theory behind this sounds plausible, however floor joists in older properties don’t always run straight and so cutting the boards to fit tightly between the floor joists is a major pain, and if they’re not a tight fit the insulation won’t be efficient.

-• Mineral wool or Fibreglass wool - this could be simply packed between the floor joists and supported by chicken wire stapled to the bottom of the floor joists.
+• Mineral wool or Fibreglass wool - As mentioned above is typically just packed between the floor joists and supported by chicken wire stapled to the bottom of the floor joists.

-These types can be packed in between the edges of the joists avoiding the issue with gaps but their structure is quite loose and can be affected by wind wash.
+This can be packed in between the edges of the joists avoiding the issue with gaps but their structure is quite loose and can be badly affected by wind wash.

-They’re also going to be open to the elements so any spilled liquids from above and water vapour (leading to interstitial condensation) can penetrate the insulation reducing it’s insulation properties significantly.
-Plus wind washing reduces the effectiveness of the insulation.
+They’re also going to be open to the elements, so any spilled liquids from above and water vapour passing through the insulation will get trapped as we already know that man-made insulation absorbs moisture but struggles to release it thereby reducing it’s insulation properties significantly.

-Note: While mineral fibre and fibreglass wool are hydrophobic they will still allow moisture to pass through them.
+Note: While mineral fibre and fibreglass wool will absorb moisture, they will still allow the moisture to pass through them over time.
 Water spills from above will pass through and will compress it (I speak from personal experience, despite what the suppliers may tell you).

 The Correct Way to Add Underfloor Insulation.